I have identified a tightly defined business library that’s suitable for entrepreneurs and business owners.

 Putting this list together is one of that ideas that seemed a great thing to do before I started but was harder than I expected.

-I settled on 12 books because it’s effectively one a month and when you’ve read them all, you can start again to remind you of the big ideas.
+I settled on 12 books because it’s the equivalent of one book to read a month and when you’ve read them all, you can start again to remind you of the big ideas.
 It would have been much easier to build a library of 24 books but I think there’s enough of a challenge to get you to read these.

 When I first started coaching, I developed an improvement model called The Eight Pillars of Business Prosperity and this blog is still organised along those lines.
-Those pillars are:
+Those pillars are shown below and you can see how the books fit in:

 - Your KPI – Genghis Khan.